Great Cobar mine: Hugh Woolner and his associates

-In 1908, Woolner took legal action and won a case against George Earle Baker—another of the promoters of Great Cobar Limited—and obtained a judgement for £7,000.
+In 1908, Woolner took legal action and won a case against George Earle Baker—another promoter of Great Cobar Limited—and obtained a judgement for £7,000.
 However, the judgement was reversed and made against Woolner & Co., for £11,702.
 Woolner and his partner Sumner-Jones were declared in default and ‘hammered’, meaning they could no longer trade on the London Stock Exchange.
 Bankrupt and publicly humiliated, Woolner attempted to re-establish his career in America, spending some of his time there.
 His personal bankruptcy was discharged in 1910.

 The judgement against Woolner had been a pyrrhic victory for George Earle Baker.
-The £18,598 of assets that he recovered from the bankrupt estate of Woolner, were later sold for only £200; that and a large loss on his own shareholding in Great Cobar, resulted in Baker's own bankruptcy.
-He would still be an undischarged bankrupt, in March 1920.
+The £18,598 in assets he recovered from Woolner's bankrupt estate were later sold for only £200; that, along with a large loss on his own shareholding in Great Cobar, led to Baker's bankruptcy.
+He would still be an undischarged bankrupt in March 1920.

-Hugh Woolner survived the sinking of Titanic, in 1912, when he and his Swedish friend, Mauritz Håkan Björnström-Steffansson, leapt aboard collapsible lifeboat 'D', as it was being lowered into the water.
-The two pulled another man, Frederick Maxfield Hoyt, from the water to safety.The boat was otherwise mainly filled by women and children.
+Hugh Woolner survived the sinking of Titanic in 1912, when he and his Swedish friend, Mauritz Håkan Björnström-Steffansson, leapt aboard collapsible lifeboat 'D', as it was being lowered into the water.
+The two pulled another man, Frederick Maxfield Hoyt, from the water to safety.
+The boat was otherwise mainly filled by women and children.
 Woolner subsequently gave evidence at the United States Senate inquiry into the loss of Titanic.

 Later, Woolner was accused of exerting undue influence on the 1912 and 1913 wills of Elizabeth Josephine Forster.
 She was a wealthy nonagenarian and patron of artists, whose property was worth more than £500,000.
 Forster's relatives took the matter to the Admiralty, Divorce and Probate Division of the High Court in London.
 They alleged that the will was not duly executed, that Elizabeth Foster was not of sound mind, and that she had not understood the will.
 They argued that her property had to be protected by the Commissioners in Lunacy.
-The case was settled, in March 1917.
+The case was settled in March 1917.

 Woolner died in Budapest in 1925.